-Bathsheba, in the Old Testament, is the wife of a then absent military figure named Uriah.
-As Uriah was off fighting in war, King David happened upon Bathsheba bathing.
-As the story goes, he saw her, fell instantly in love, and conquered her physically.
-Upon becoming pregnant with King David’s child, her life fell apart.
-After her husband Uriah passed away, she became the wife of David, and eventually the mother of King Solomon, one of the greatest kings of the ancient world.
+In the Old Testament, Bathsheba is the wife of a then-absent military figure named Uriah.
+As Uriah was off fighting in a war, King David happened upon Bathsheba bathing, and on seeing her, fell instantly in love and conquered her physically.
+To cover up his indiscretion and Bathsheba’s pregnancy, the king sends her husband into battle where he is killed.
+With her life forever changed, she became the wife of David, and eventually the mother of King Solomon, one of the greatest kings of the ancient world.

 Learn more about Rembrandt, Vermeer, and Dutch Painting

 In Rembrandt’s painting, Bathsheba is a queen who is not yet a queen—a woman who becomes queen after she is raped by her king.
 It’s a scene of considerable moral complexity that is not often represented at the very beginning of the narrative.